-If you don't have an abuela nearby to visit for incredible home-cooked meals, you can grab Loisa's trio of Latin flavors (Sazón, Adobo, and Sofrito) that (literally) spice up every meal, all three of which we consider all-purpose for any soups, stews, meat, veggies, or rice you're vibing today—plus, they're all vegan, gluten-free, and free of artificial colors, flavors, and preservatives.
+If you don't have an abuela nearby to visit for incredible home-cooked meals, you can grab Loisa's trio of Latin flavors (Sazón, Adobo, and Sofrito) that (literally) spice up every meal, all three of which we consider all-purpose for any soups, stews, meat, veggies, or rice you're vibing with in the kitchen.
+Plus, they're all vegan, gluten-free, and free of artificial colors, flavors, and preservatives.

 Because Y2K is back, baby

-OK, so we all got a little burnt out on truffle fries circa 2011.
-But time is a flat circle, my guy, and if espresso martinis are coming back around, you bet your arse we wanna bring truffles back, too.
+OK, so we all got a little burnt out on truffle fries about 10 to 15 years ago.
+But time is a flat circle, my guy, and if espresso martinis are back, you bet your arse we wanna bring truffles back, too.
 You could definitely make the case that Truff's super-popular truffle hot sauce never went out of style, because it's always been a hit; just ask the 21,000+ happy peeps who've left sensational reviews for the stuff on Amazon.
 Is it for everyone?
 No, it's not.
 Some people can't handle anything spicier than Taco Bell's mild sauce, and others think truffles smell like feet.
 But for the right person, this is the jam, whether you go with a single bottle or a gift sampler.